Jason King (presenter): Personal life

-Away from the media spotlight, JK is a football fan and an animal lover.
+Away from the media spotlight, King is a football fan and an animal lover.
 A farmer's son, he initially wanted to work for the RSPCA.
 As a young child he lived on a dairy farm with his family.

 King started dating former Hear'Say singer Suzanne Shaw in December 2005, after appearing together on Britain's Worst Celebrity Driver.
 The couple had been friends since Shaw's Hear'Say days, and lived together with Shaw's son in Yorkshire.
 They announced their engagement in August 2008, and the couple married on 14 June 2009.
 On 13 February 2012 it was announced the couple had separated.
 He is now married to radio DJ Charlie O'Brien who co-presented the weekday breakfast show for Heart Kent with James Hemming.
 The couple have a son born February 2015 and a daughter born August 2017.